 You won’t want to lug around full-size makeup bottles for just an overnight trip.
 For a solution that keeps your bag light, wipe a bit of blush, powder, and bronzer onto cotton balls and stash in a plastic baggie.
 During longer trips when you’ll want the full product, stick a cotton ball between the makeup and mirror in a compact to act as a cushion and prevent a mess of crushed powder.
 Don’t miss these other tips for packing makeup to avoid breaks and cracks during travel.

 When you’re breaking in a new pair of shoes, stick a cotton ball inside wherever it’s rubbing against your skin to add some cushioning and keep your feet pain-free.
 If a blister has already cropped up, just use a cotton ball as a barrier between the wound and your footwear.
-Try these other home remedies for blisters to feel better quickly.
+If you’re curious, this is why there are cotton balls in pill bottles.

 Remove water spots